NoCloud-today/CloudronWatcher/README.md

 ## Features

 - **Notification Fetching**: Automatically fetches notifications from Cloudron using the Cloudron API.
-- **Message Sending**: Sends unacknowledged notifications to a messaging service via a bash script.
+- **Message Sending**: Sends unacknowledged notifications to a messaging service via a cURL command.
 - **Notification Acknowledgement**: Marks notifications as acknowledged in Cloudron, ensuring that they are not reprocessed.

 ## Prerequisites

-- Python 3.x
+- Python 3.6+
 - Access to a Cloudron instance with API access enabled.
 - A messaging service that can receive messages via cURL.